5 Signs You Need a New Roof in North Dakota

 What to Expect During a Roof Replacement

 If you have identified one or more of these warning signs, the next step is scheduling a professional inspection with B&C Northern Construction.
 Our inspectors will provide an honest assessment of your roof's remaining service life and a detailed estimate for replacement if warranted.
 A typical residential roof replacement in the Williston area takes one to two days and begins with a complete tear-off of existing materials, thorough inspection and repair of the underlying decking, installation of ice-and-water shield and synthetic underlayment, and application of your chosen roofing material with proper flashing and ventilation components.
 We handle everything from material selection through final cleanup, and we work directly with your insurance company if storm damage is a contributing factor in the roof's deterioration.
+If you have time to plan, our guide on the best time of year to replace your roof can help you schedule the work for the strongest possible installation.

 Related Services